How to build a mobile app development team?

 But budgets impact more than just your resource allocation.

 These are closely tied to your project scope and objectives set by the Product Owner.
 A larger scope that must be developed quickly will require an expansive budget.
-With a big budget, you can hire a larger team, which streamlines and speeds up the developmental process and timeline.
+With a big budget, you can hire a dedicated software development team, which streamlines and speeds up the developmental process and timeline.

 Project complexity